48 Hour Camaro

 - The Quicktime bellhousing, Science Friction clutch, and hydraulic linkage system was supplied by American Powertrain.

-- We used a Moser 12 bolt GM rearend with their new WaveTrac posi unit and 35 spline axles.
+- We used a Moser 12 bolt GM rearend with their new WaveTrac posi unit, 35 spline axles, and Baer full floater upgrade.
 Moser offers the option of installing our RideTech 4 link brackets at their factory, so we chose that route.
 They even helped us fix the rearend after I personally screwed up the initial width measurement

 - The Camaro uses a full set of Baer Brakes with 14″ rotors, 6 piston calipers, and a manual 1.125″ bore Corvette master cylinder.
 This car has better brakes than my Z06…by a long shot.